leddoo/kibi/main.md

         - ast child visitors.
         - properly sort decorations.
         - handle conflicting replacements.
+    - ideas:
+        - line based.
+        - ability to split a line's bytecode -> have two lines with same source code, but irrelevant parts are grayed out.
+        - global option for "show bytecode" with per-line overrides.
+            - tri-state logic: show/hide/default.
+            - show if: `not global_hide and ((global_show and not local_hide) or local_show)`

 - todo: debug info.
     - node info for pc.